zktx-io/walrus-sites-preview/README.md

 ## Quick Start (npm scripts)

-Add an npm script to your project:
+Add an npm script to your project so teammates can run a familiar command:

 ```json
 {